Claude vs GPT-4 vs DeepL for Translation: 2025 Comparison

 Winner: GPT-4

-For technical documentation, GPT-4's precision and ability to follow complex instructions makes it the top choice.
-DeepL is a cost-effective alternative for simpler technical content.
+GPT-4's precision and ability to follow complex instructions make it the top choice for technical docs.
+DeepL is a solid, cheaper alternative for simpler technical content.

 Legal & Financial